What is Plantar Fasciitis?

 What should I do if I have Plantar Fasciitis?

 You should see your podiatrist as soon as possible if you suspect you have plantar fasciitis.
 The longer heel pain is left untreated, the more difficult it becomes to alleviate with conservative care by your podiatrist.
 If you think you suffer from or may be at risk of developing plantar fasciitis contact us.

 How is Plantar Fasciitis treated?

-Plantar fasciitis is the most common complaint of patients attending the Foot Health Clinic and we find that over 90% of the time, it responds well to our treatment program and surgery is almost never required.
+Plantar fasciitis is the most common complaint of patients of our podiatrists in Brisbane Northside and we find that over 90% of the time, it responds well to our treatment program and surgery is almost never required.

 Treatment aims to reduce inflammation of the soft tissues beneath the heel and to improve the alignment and function of your feet.
 Depending upon the individual contributing factors, treatment may include a combination of the following:

 - Rest from aggravating activities and applying ice massage to the heel 3 times daily to reduce inflammation

 - Strapping the foot with sports tape can help to reduce excessive strain on the plantar fascia and provide some pain relief

 - Custom Made Orthotic inserts for your shoes – to improve your foot posture and reduce strain on the plantar fascia.
 Research indicates in cases of mechanically induced heel and arch pain, the most effective treatment is quality custom-made foot orthotics.
 Orthotics are made from a 3-D scan of your feet and are prescribed specifically to help reduce tension on the plantar fascia and to restore normal joint alignment and function.